koard/DukeFarm-Backend/api-specs.md

   - Dashboards display the latest fish-age label, derived days, matched stage name, and harvest readiness badge.
 - **Dashboard Enhancements**:
   - Hourly weather forecasts are surfaced alongside summaries for all farm groups.
-  - FATTENING & MARKET summaries expose new stage fields so the frontend can show readiness banners.
+  - LARGE & MARKET summaries expose new stage fields so the frontend can show readiness banners.

+**Changed:**
+- Reset fish age windows to Tum (7-10 วัน), Nio (11-30 วัน), and Pla Talad (31-180 วัน ≈ 2-6 เดือน) with the new harvest window at 60-180 days.
+- Added migration `20251211134813_update_fish_age_windows` to reseed the `fish_age_stages` table with the updated ranges.

 **Documentation:**
 - Endpoint matrix, dashboard samples, and field descriptions updated to reflect the new payloads.